reyanjoh/testtechandCaffeineHeadlessCMS/README.md

-Database is Hosted with render.com and will expire on April 26, 2023
+Database is Hosted with render.com and will expire on April 26, 2023 with its free tier plan

 # 🚀 Getting started with Strapi